FHA 203(k) Loans: A Complete Guide

-Bear in mind too: Work covered under an FHA 203(k) loan must start within 30 days of closing, and projects must be completed within a maximum of 6 months’ time as well.
+Keep in mind that work covered under an FHA 203(k) loan must start within 30 days of closing.
+Projects must be completed within a maximum of 6 months’ time as well.

-On the flip side, a standard 203(k) loan, which is typically used for larger jobs (exceeding $35,000), can be used to cover major structural repairs.
-Renovations must cost a minimum of $5,000 though, and a U.S. Department of Housing and Urban Development (HUD) consultant must be hired to oversee the project and renovation process.
-Select rules and guidelines must also be followed to ensure compliance with government code.
+On the flip side, a standard 203(k) loan can be used to cover major structural repairs, or for projects that exceed $35,000.
+Renovations must cost a minimum of $5,000, though, and you must hire a consultant from the U.S. Department of Housing and Urban Development (HUD) to oversee the renovation process.
+You must also follow select rules and guidelines to ensure compliance with government regulations.

 What Can An FHA 203(k) Loan Be Used For?

-Proceeds from an FHA 203(k) loan and mortgage can be utilized to fund a variety of projects, including, but not limited to:
+An FHA 203(k) loan can be used to fund a variety of home projects, including, but not limited to:

 - Improving a home’s curb appeal

 - Installing or repairing roofing and flooring

 - Overhauling plumbing and septic systems

 - Making changes that improve or modernize a home’s appearance